-On 3 August 2020, the Victorian Government declared a State of Disaster in response to the development of increased COVID-19 cases.
-This resulted in increased restrictions around work places, with enforced business closures, limited movements allowed and prevented the associations staff from returning to the office.
+On 15 July 2021, the Victorian Government announced lockdown restrictions and again on 5 August 2021.
+At the date of this report lockdown restrictions remain in place across Victoria which have resulted in significant restrictions to the operations of the Association.
+This resulted in increased restrictions around work places, with enforce ed business closures, limited movements allowed and prevented the associations staff from returning to the office.
 All staff will continue to work from home until the emergency restrictions are lifted and is safe to do so.